Multi-Objective Agentic Rewrites for Unstructured Data Processing: Evaluation

 \subsubsection{Baselines}

-We compare MOAR against 4 baseline systems, including the original DocETL-V1 optimizer and a naive ``agentic'' baseline.
-We compare against open-source systems that support a semantic \ttt{map} operator.
+\rfour{We compare MOAR against 4 baseline systems and 1 ablation.} We compare against open-source systems that support a semantic \ttt{map} operator.
 For each baseline system, we express the pipeline using the baseline's interface, minimally modifying the DocETL operators so the pipeline can be parsed by the baseline system.
 All baselines except DocETL-V1 support selecting from multiple models; DocETL-V1 uses only \ttt{gpt-4o-mini}.